jimjunker1/MTRBrEs/README.md

 All output will be automatically placed in a directory called `output` (it is going to be automatically created for you).

-Also notice that the Bayesian analysis in this paper will take 20-30min to run on a regular computer.
+Also notice that the Bayesian analysis in this paper will take 20–30 min to run on a regular computer.

 If you find remake confusing and prefer to run plain R, you can use remake to build a script `build.R` that produces a given output, e.g.